SOQL and SOSL Difference in Salesforce

-Delete a;* The DML Operation deletes the above record.*/
+* The DML Operation deletes the above record.*/

 - Deleting a record places it in the recycle bin from where we can restore it.
 Records in the Recycle bin are temporarily stored for 15 days before they are permanently deleted.

 Account a =" select name FROM account where name='Osmania University' ALL Rows;"

 - To restore just use the undelete DML statement .Notice that we used the ALL ROWS keywords in the SOQL query to be able to retrieve the delete record.

 : - Comments are lines of text that we add to code to describe what it does comments are not executable code.
 It’s a good practice to annotate code